eclipse-keyple/keyple-website/content/learn/user-guide/calypso-application.md

 ## Select a card
 In order to perform a transaction it is necessary to have selected the card first.

-To do this, you must create a selection case for a selection scenario by invoking the `createCardSelection()` method.
+To do this, you must create a selection case for a selection scenario by calling the `createCardSelection()` method.

 In addition to the filtering capabilities offered by Keyple Service, the Calypso Selection API allows you to add commands that will be sent to the card after a successful selection (the details of these features are described in the